CodeWith-SMR/HTML-Course/02_Chapter-1/README.md

-# 📄 Chapter 1: Understanding the Basic Structure of HTML

-## 🌐 English

-### 📖 Overview

-In this chapter, we'll delve into the fundamental structure of an HTML document.
-Understanding this basic skeleton is essential for creating well-structured and functional web pages.

-### 🏗️ Basic Structure of an HTML Document

-An HTML document typically consists of the following parts:

-1. **`<!DOCTYPE html>`**: Declares the document type and version of HTML.
-2. **`<html>`**: The root element that encompasses all other elements.
 3. **`<head>`**: Contains meta-information about the document, such as the title and links to stylesheets.
 4. **`<body>`**: Contains the content that is displayed to the user, including text, images, and other media.